Andrey Vyshinsky: Early life

-Russian Civil War
+Russian Revolution and Civil War

-In 1917, as a minor official, he undersigned an order to arrest Vladimir Lenin, according to the decision of the Russian Provisional Government, but the October Revolution quickly intervened, and the offices which had ordered the arrest were dissolved.
+After the February Revolution in 1917, he was appointed police commissioner of the Yakimanka District.
+As a minor official, he undersigned an order to arrest Vladimir Lenin on charges of being a "German spy", according to the decision of the Minister of Justice of the Russian Provisional Government, but the October Revolution quickly intervened, and the offices which had ordered the arrest were dissolved.
 In 1917, he became reacquainted with Stalin, who had become an important Bolshevik leader.
 Consequently, he joined the staff of the People's Commissariat of Food, which was responsible for Moscow's food supplies, and with the help of Stalin, Alexei Rykov, and Lev Kamenev, he began to rise in influence and prestige.
 In 1920, after the defeat of the Whites under Denikin, and the end of the Russian Civil War, he joined the Bolsheviks.

 Bolsheviks in power

 Becoming a member of the nomenklatura he became a prosecutor in the new Soviet legal system, began a rivalry with a fellow lawyer, Nikolai Krylenko, and in 1925 was elected rector of Moscow University, which he began to clear of "unsuitable" students and professors.

 In 1928, he presided over the Shakhty Trial against 53 alleged counter-revolutionary "wreckers".
 Krylenko acted as prosecutor, and the outcome was never in doubt.
 As historian Arkady Vaksberg explains, "all the court's attention was concentrated not on analyzing the evidence, which simply did not exist, but on securing from the accused confirmation of their confessions of guilt that were contained in the records of the preliminary investigation."

-In 1930, he acted as co-prosecutor with Krylenko at another show trial, which was accompanied by a storm of propaganda.
+In November–December 1930, he presided as judge over the Industrial Party Trial, with Krylenko as prosecutor, which was accompanied by a storm of international protest.
 In this case, all eight defendants confessed their guilt.
 As a result, he was promoted.
+In April 1933, he was prosecutor in the Metro-Vickers trial, at which eight out of 18 defendants were British engineers, and which resulted in relatively light sentences.

 He carried out administrative preparations for a "systematic" drive "against harvest-wreckers and grain-thieves".